How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Main

-Despite their widespread use in modeling biological systems, these approaches have limitations in modeling many aspects of both bacteria and more complex systems, such as human cells, including: (1) Multi-scale modeling: Cells operate on multiple scales across both time and space, from atomic to molecular to cellular and histological, with functional properties emerging through nonlinear transformation from one scale to another.
-(2) Diverse processes and an enormous number of involved components and interactions: Cellular function encompasses numerous interacting processes, such as gene regulation, metabolic pathways and signal transduction.
-Each process involves a large number of biomolecular species, in diverse and dynamic configurations and states.
-(3) Nonlinear dynamics: Many cellular processes are highly nonlinear, such that small changes in inputs can lead to complex changes in outputs.
+Despite their widespread use in modeling biological systems, approaches to date fall short of capturing many aspects of the operations of both bacteria and more complex systems, such as human cells: (1) Multi-scale modeling: Cells operate on multiple scales across both time and space, from atomic to molecular to cellular and histological, with functional properties emerging through nonlinear transformation from one scale to another.
+(2) Diverse processes with massive numbers of interacting components: Cellular function encompasses numerous interacting processes, such as gene regulation, metabolic pathways and signal transduction.
+Each process involves a multitude of biomolecular species, in diverse and dynamic configurations and states.
+(3) Nonlinear dynamics: Most cellular processes are highly nonlinear, such that small changes in inputs can lead to complex changes in outputs.
 Thus, despite progress in modeling specific cellular processes, these factors collectively pose a substantial roadblock to the construction of a virtual cell.

-Two exciting revolutions in science and technology---in artificial intelligence and in 'omics---now enable the construction of cell models learned directly from data.
-These revolutions provide an unprecedented opportunity for an ambitious vision of an \emph{AI Virtual Cell (AIVC)}, a multi-scale, multi-modal, large neural network-based model that can represent and simulate the behavior of molecules, cells and tissues across diverse states (Fig.~ \ref{fig:capabilities}).
+Two exciting revolutions in science and technology---in AI and in 'omics---now enable the construction of cell models learned directly from data.
+These parallel revolutions provide an unprecedented opportunity for an ambitious vision of an \emph{AI Virtual Cell} (AIVC), a multi-scale, multi-modal, large neural network-based model that can represent and simulate the behavior of molecules, cells and tissues across diverse states (Fig.~ \ref{fig:capabilities}).

 \looseness -1 Experimentally, the exponential increase in the throughput of measurement technologies has led to the collection of large and growing reference datasets within and across different cell and tissue systems \citep{collins1998new, venter2001sequence, regev_2017, czi2023cz}, with data doubling every six months for the past several years \citep{heimberg_2023}, along with the ability to couple these measurements with systematic perturbations \citep{dixit2016perturb, srivatsan2020massively, feldman2022pooled, bock2022high}.